lightspaceliam/nextjs-pd/ReadMe.md

 NextJS has been available since 2016.
 I 1st heard about it in 2020.
 Since I have a little downtime, I thought I should do some personal development.
 This simple POC includes:

 1. Routing
     - List /payments/
     - Details /payments/{id}
 2. Server Side Rendering (SSR)
 3. Api data requests form a database - all running locally

 ## Outcomes

-The initial tutorial: [Dashboard App](https://nextjs.org/learn/dashboard-app) was really insightful however routing seemed to be a little challenging to find: [Creating a Nested Route](https://nextjs.org/docs/app/getting-started/layouts-and-pages#creating-a-nested-route) & [Dynamic Routes](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes).
+The initial tutorial: [Dashboard App](https://nextjs.org/learn/dashboard-app) was really insightful however routing seemed to be a little challenging to find: [Creating a Nested Route](https://nextjs.org/docs/app/getting-started/layouts-and-pages#creating-a-nested-route) & [Dynamic Routes](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes) due to the fact I'm still learning NextJS and there are some strong conventions.

 Regardless, it's super fast (locally) and if you have reasonable experience with React, it's very straight forward.